pmndrs/zustand/readme.md

 Small, fast and scaleable bearbones state-management solution.
 Has a comfy api based on hooks, isn't boilerplatey or opinionated, but still just enough to be explicit and flux-like.

-Don't disregard it because of its cute size.
-It is quite powerful and lots of time was spent to deal with common pitfalls, like the dreaded [zombi child problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children), [react concurreny](https://github.com/bvaughn/rfcs/blob/useMutableSource/text/0000-use-mutable-source.md), and [context loss](https://github.com/facebook/react/issues/13332) between mixed renderers.
-It *may* be the only state-manager in the React space that gets all of these right.
+Don't disregard it because it's cute.
+It has quite the claws, lots of time was spent to deal with common pitfalls, like the dreaded [zombi child problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children), [react concurreny](https://github.com/bvaughn/rfcs/blob/useMutableSource/text/0000-use-mutable-source.md), and [context loss](https://github.com/facebook/react/issues/13332) between mixed renderers.
+It may be the one state-manager in the React space that gets all of these right.

-You can try a small live demo [here](https://codesandbox.io/s/v8pjv251w7).
+You can try a live demo [here](https://codesandbox.io/s/v8pjv251w7).

     npm install zustand